Norecipes - Elevating Everyday Meals

 • Sake - Sake is a beverage brewed from rice, and it is added to teriyaki sauce for flavor and umami.
 During the fermentation process, the protein in rice breaks down into its constituent amino acids, and many of these produce the taste of umami.
 The alcohol boils off during cooking, so the resulting sauce will not be alcoholic.
 You can learn more about what sake is and why it's used for cooking in this video.

-• Aromatics - I like to add aromatics such as ginger and garlic to give the chicken a bit more flavor.
+• Aromatics - I like to add aromatics such as fresh ginger and garlic to give the chicken a bit more flavor.
 It's best to add aromatics in whole so their flavor can be extracted during braising, but you don't end up with particles muddling the sauce.

 • Garnish - For ingredients like sesame seeds and scallions, it's best to save them to garnish the chicken at the end.
 By sprinkling them on after the teriyaki wings are done, you can add a nice texture and flavor without clouding the sauce.